goauthentik/authentik/website/integrations/services/jellyfin/index.md

 ```

 14. Click **Save** at the bottom & restart the server.
-15. When you are signed out you should now see a "Sign in with SSO" button.
+15. When you are signed out you should now see a **Sign in with SSO** button.

 :::note
 If you have problems check your logs which are under the **Administration** -> **Dashboard** then "logs" and will be near the bottom (most likely) with `Jellyfin.Plugin.SSO_Auth.` as the start of the lines you are looking for.